azure-ad-b2c/samples/policies/encrypted-profile/README.md

     </ClaimsExchanges>
 </OrchestrationStep>
 ```

+## Azure Function and Azure Key Vault configuration
+In order to use the Azure Function [run_encrypted.csx](source-code/run_encrypted.csx) that implements real encryption, you need to do the following steps.

+### Azure Function - part 1
+1. Deploy and Azure Function with OS=Windows and Runtime=.Net Core 3.1 with type=HttpTrigger and give it a name like `EncryptClaims`.
+Set the Authorization level to `Anonymous`.
+1. Copy the code in [run_encrypted.csx](source-code/run_encrypted.csx) and paste it over the code in `run.csx`
+1. Do a `Test/Run` of the function passing a Body of `{ "restApiOperation": "generate" }` and copy the response output to somewhere since we will add these values as Azure Key Vault secrets.
+This step helps you to generate the hash salt and AES Key and IV.

+### Azure AD Service Principal for accessing Azure Key Vault
+The hast salt and AES Key and IV (Initialization Vector) are stored in Azure Key Vault.
+In order for the Azure Function to retrieve these values, you need to do an App Registration in the Azure AD that protects the Azure Key Vault you plan to use (ie, do NOT register this app in the B2C tenant).
+The documentation is available [here](https://docs.microsoft.com/en-us/azure/key-vault/general/authentication) but you just need to register an application and create a secret.
+Make sure you copy and save `tenantid` of your Azure AD (not the B2C tenant), the `AppID` and the secret as we need to configure these values in the Azure Function - part 2.

+### Azure Key Vault

+1. Deploy an Azure Key Vault in an Azure subscription if you don't have one
+1. Under `Access policies`, select `+Add Access Policy`.
+    1. Key permissions = you don't need to select anything
+    1. Secret permissions = select `Get, List`
+    1. Select principal = Search for you service principal via your `AppID` guid
+1. Under `Secrets`, select `+Generate/Import`
+    1. Upload options = Manual
+    1. Name = `B2CEncryptionSalt`
+    1. Value = the value for B2CEncryptionSalt you saved in above step (Azure Function - part 1).
+This should be a base64 string
+1. Under `Secrets`, select `+Generate/Import`
+    1. Upload options = Manual
+    1. Name = `B2CAesKeyIV`
+    1. Value = the value for B2CAesKeyIV you saved in above step (Azure Function - part 1).
+This should be two base64 strings separated by a "."

+### Azure Function - part 2
+Last part is to add some configuration for your Azure Function.
+Find `Configuration` in the menu and do `+New application settings` once for each setting mentioned below.

+1. KV_TENANTID = the `tenantid` of your Azure AD (not the B2C tenant)
+1. KV_CLIENTID = the `AppID` of your Azure AD service principal you created above
+1. KV_CLIENTSECRET = the `secret` of your Azure AD service principal you created above
+1. KV_NAME = the `NAme` of your Azure Key Vault

+### Edit TrustFrameworkExtensions.xml
+Edit the TrustFrameworkExtensions.xml file so that the `ServiceUrl` points to your new Azure Function.
+Then upload the policies again.

 ## Community Help and Support
 Use [Stack Overflow](https://stackoverflow.com/questions/tagged/azure-ad-b2c) to get support from the community.
 Ask your questions on Stack Overflow first and browse existing issues to see if someone has asked your question before.
 Make sure that your questions or comments are tagged with [azure-ad-b2c].